-Use this guide to disassemble your metal Newgate/ Jones clock, where the dial plate of your clock is held in with metal spring clips.
+Use this guide to disassemble your metal Newgate or Jones clock where the dial plate of your clock is held in with metal spring clips.

-This guide explains the disassembly of a Newgate Putney but is applicable to a wide range of metal clocks such as; Putney, Luggage, Battersby, Master & Mr Edwards, Mr Butler, Jones Savoy
+This guide explains the disassembly of a Newgate Putney but is applicable to a wide range of metal clocks such as; Putney, Luggage, Battersby, Master & Mr Edwards, Mr Butler and Jones Savoy.

-Use this guide to disassemble your Plastic Newgate/ Jones clock, where from the back of your clock you can see the dial plate of your clock is held in with screws.
+Use this guide to disassemble your plastic Newgate or Jones clock, where from the back of your clock you can see the dial plate of your clock is held in with screws.

-This guide explains the disassembly of a Newgate Number One but is applicable to a wide range of plastic clocks such as Newgate's; Number One, Number Three, Westhampton and Box Office.
-Jones'; Ketchup, Mustard, Supper Club, Cocktail, Marvel, Heartbeat, Venetian, Sprite and many others.
+This guide explains the disassembly of a Newgate Number One but is applicable to a wide range of plastic clocks from the Newgate range including the Number One, Number Three, Westhampton and Box Office, and from the Jones range the Ketchup, Mustard, Supper Club, Cocktail, Marvel, Heartbeat, Venetian, Sprite and many others.

-Use this guide to disassemble your Plastic Newgate/ Jones/ Space Hotel clock, where from the back of your clock you will not see any screws holding it together.
+Use this guide to disassemble your plastic Jones or Space Hotel clock, where from the back of your clock you do not see any screws holding it together.
 Instead small clips around the outer perimeter of the case hold the dial pan in.

-This guide explains the disassembly of a Jones Tiger but is applicable to a wide range of plastic clocks such as Jones; Tiger, Penny, Jam, Studio, Housewarmer, Spin, Magazine, Moonlight and many others. as well as most Space Hotel clocks.
+This guide explains the disassembly of a Jones Tiger clock, but is applicable to a wide range of plastic clocks from the Jones range including; Tiger, Penny, Jam, Studio, Housewarmer, Spin, Magazine and Moonlight.
+This will also apply to most Space Hotel clocks.

-Use this guide to disassemble your Solid Wood or Engineered Plywood Newgate/ Jones clock.
+Use this guide to disassemble your solid wood or engineered plywood Newgate or Jones clock.

-This guide explains the disassembly of a 40cm Mr Clarke clock but is applicable to a wide range of solid wood or plywood clocks such as Newgate; Mr Clarke, Mr Architect, Wimbledon, Old Joe, General and Billingsgate.
-As well as the Jones Cabin clock
+This guide explains the disassembly of a 40cm Mr Clarke clock but is applicable to a wide range of solid wood or plywood Newgate clocks such as the Mr Clarke, Mr Architect, Wimbledon, Old Joe, General and Billingsgate.
+This guide also applies to the Jones Cabin clock.